Stars and Celebrities: A Network Creation Game: The Model

 \section{The Model}

-In this section we introduce the \ourgames\ model and we analyze the complexity of computing a best response.
+In this section we introduce \ourgames\ and we analyze the complexity of computing a best response.
 Let us start with some definitions.
 We use standard notation for graphs and strategic games.
 All the graphs in the paper are undirected unless explicitly said otherwise.
-Given a graph $G=(V,E)$ and $u,v\in V$, $d_G(u,v)$ denotes the \emph{distance} between $u$ and $v$ in $G$, i.e. the length of the shortest path from $u$ to $v$.
-The \emph{diameter} of a vertex $u\in V$ is $diam(u)=\max_{v\in V} d_G(u,v)$ and the \emph{diameter} of $G$ is $diam(G)=\max_{v\in V} diam(v)$.
+Given a graph $G=(V,E)$ and $u,v\in V$, $d_G(u,v)$ denotes the \emph{distance} between $u$ and $v$ in $G$, i.e., the length of the shortest path from $u$ to $v$.
+The \emph{diameter} (or \emph{eccentricity}) of a vertex $u\in V$ is $diam(u)=\max_{v\in V} d_G(u,v)$ and the \emph{diameter} of $G$ is $diam(G)=\max_{v\in V} diam(v)$.
 An \emph{orientation} of an undirected graph is an assignment of a direction to every edge of the graph, turning it into a directed graph.
+A \emph{bridge} is an edge whose deletion increases the number of connected components of the graph.
 For a weighted set $(V, (w_u)_{u\in V})$ we extend the weight function to subsets in the usual way.
 For $U\subseteq V$, $w(U) = \sum_{u\in U} w_u$.
 Furthermore, we set $W=w(V)$, $\wM= \max_{u\in V} w_u$ and $\wm= \min_{u\in V} w_u$.